gustafekeberg/karabiner-elements-config/README.md

 # karabiner-elements-config
-My personal settings for Karabiner-Elements
+My personal settings for Karabiner-Elements.
+Using github to transport changes between different computers.